The truth about driving people around London for very little reward

 Confessions of a minicab driver

 At Muswell Hill, he asks someone: “Am I speaking to the future world champion?”
-On Colney Hatch Lane he calls a colleague to say some third party is taking the piss; and when he sees the heavy traffic on the North Circular he breaks off to grumble.
+On Colney Hatch Lane he calls a colleague to say some third party is taking the piss; and when he sees the heavy traffic on the North Circular he breaks off to rage and moan.

 On another call, he too-casually mentions his uncle’s funeral (“Well, it’s one of those things”) and at Edmonton, on the A10, he reveals information about his business at a level of detail that Financial Times journalists would not ordinarily hear.

 And practically every time we get stuck at traffic lights – which happens a lot – he uses his phone to make inquiries about the funeral.

 He says nothing to me directly, but his tense mood is infectious.
 At 3.42pm, 10 miles from our destination, I ask if he knows when the funeral starts.
 “Yeah,” he says.
 “Quarter to four.”

 So I drive faster and more dangerously.
 I use the slow lane to overtake and, at a big intersection, blatantly jump a red light – causing him to pause, briefly, mid-sentence.